Jamtai/DGS-and-BPP-analysis/README.md

 # DGS-and-BPP-analysis
 Degerate Sequence Analysis and Base-Pairing Probability Analysis
 ## Dependency
- 1. Install RNAstructure on your computer, if it is not already installed.
+ ###1.
+Install RNAstructure on your computer, if it is not already installed.
 Open a terminal or command prompt and navigate to the RNAstructure directory.
-Run the 'expand.py' script with the following command: php
+Run the 'expand.py' script with the following command:
-Copy code

 ```sh
 python expand.py -f/s <input_file> <output_file>
 ```